tum-ens/urbs/README.md

     cd urbs
     python runme.py

-About a minute later, the subfolder `results` should contain plots and summary spreadsheets for multiple optimised energy supply scenarios, whose definitions are contained in the run script (whatch out for `def scenario` lines).
+About a minute later, the subfolder `result` should contain plots and summary spreadsheets for multiple optimised energy supply scenarios, whose definitions are contained in the run script (whatch out for `def scenario` lines).
 To get a graphical and tabular summary over all scenarios, execute

     python comp.py

-and look at the new files `results/comp.xlsx` and `results/comp.png` for a quick comparison.
+and look at the new files `result/mimo-example-20150401/comp.xlsx` and `result/mimo-example-20150401/comp.png` for a quick comparison.
 This script parses the summary spreadsheets for all scenarios.

 ## Next steps